A Royal date for #YoYP2018

-Check out the video below to get a peak into what happened.
+Check out the video below to get a peek into what happened.

 Marking their first visit to Scotland, young people made sure it was a date to remember for the Royal couple.
 They were treated to a ‘Perfect’ performance from Impact Arts group, who also made an impressive pitch to play at their wedding, giving Ed Sheeran a run for his money.
 Pupils from Port High School performed their own slam poem, and aspiring gymnastic, Fraser Lynes, gave a flipping (quite literally) performance.